Skip to content

 Batch Signing

-Sign multiple files at once — drop a folder or select multiple files.
-Each file gets its own signature on the DHT (independently verifiable), but shared metadata (license, AI policy, etc.) applies to all files in the batch.
-Maximum 100 files per batch via API.
+Sign multiple files at once in Vault - drop a folder or select multiple files.
+Each file gets its own independently verifiable signature, while shared metadata (license, AI policy, Public Note) applies to the whole batch.

 Content Rights Manifest